yaakov41g/Simulator/README.md

 # Simulator
 **An animation that shows an oil-stained area with bacteria that clean it up.**

-An oil-stained area represented by black pixels scaterrred within a rectangle.
+An oil-stained area represented by black pixels scattered within a rectangle.
-Bacteria of two kinds represented by colored squares , move among the oil particles and "eat" the particle on meeting it.
+Bacteria of two kinds represented by colored squares move among the oil particles and "eat" the particle on meeting it.

 "Hunter" - bacteria that can sense the particles and move directly towards them.
 (Red squares) "Runner" - bacteria that can't sense but moves on randomal directions and eat the particles when it meets them randomally.